fiinix/fiinix.github.io/_posts/2013/12/2013-12-22-carlos-countdown-til-christmas-2.md

 date: 2013-12-22T11:00:00+00:00
 author: Carlos
 layout: post
-tags: ["Christmas Countdown", Recipe, "Mrs Beeton's"]
+tags: [Christmas, Recipes]
-category: personal
+category: Life
 excerpt: "In which I share a recipe for mulled wine from Mrs Beeton's Book of Household Management."
 ---
 2 days until Christmas.
 The countdown continues.